hzqst/MetaHookSv/README.md

 ## Risk of VAC ?

-Although using hook is likely to be dangerous in VAC protected games, there is no VAC ban reported yet.
+Although using hook is likely to be dangerous in games, there is no VAC ban reported yet.

+As you can see Sven-Coop is not protected by VAC : https://store.steampowered.com/search/?term=coop&category2=8

 Use a separate account to play Sven-Coop if you worry about getting banned, since Sven-Coop is a free game.